top of page

 When misconceptions create stigma for those around a sufferer, it is easy to understand why keeping quiet about mental illness is just easier.
 Silence and the fear of being labeled often leads to limited communication with the very providers that can help.
 It can even lead to denial of critically needed care.
 Mental illness is no less a disease than Coronary Heart Disease, Arthritis, or Multiple Sclerosis.
 It is merely much less understood.

 An individual suffering from mental illness should never be in a position to hide their care for fear of judgement and being labeled.
 Mental illness is a disease, not a weakness.
 Mental Health Literacy in high schools provides an effective, evidence-based, long term solution to ending mental illness stigma, beginning with an entire generation.
 The result would be shortened spans of first illness onset to first access to care, increased school productivity, saved lives and healthier communities.
+That was the inspiration for us to create mentalhealthinstruction.org, the first online library of Mental Health Literacy curriculum programs dedicated for teachers in simplifying their search and assessment for needed Tier I education tools.

 New Site Banner.JPG